lumail/lumail/README.md

 User-Interface
 --------------

-The user-interface I expect to develop will be familiar to users of lumail 1.x, the only real change is that we now have a status-panel which can display persistent output, under the control of Lua.
+The user-interface will be familiar to users of lumail 1.x, the only obvious changes is the status-panel which can display persistent output, under the control of Lua, and the addition of new display-modes.

-Lumail is a modal client, which means you're always in one of a fixed number of modes:
+Because this is a modal-application you're always in one of a fixed number of modes:

 * `maildir`-mode
     * Allows viewing mail folders.
 * `index`-mode
     * Allows viewing a list of messages, i.e. the contents of a Maildir.
+* `message`-mode
+    * Allows you to view a single message.
 * `demo`-mode.
     * Shows some simple animation.
 * `lua`-mode.